nhost/nhost/.changeset/tame-otters-share.md

 Image transformation parameters

-It is now possible to pass on image transformation parameters in `nhost.storage.getPresignedUrl()` and `nhost.storage.getPublicUrl()`.
+It is now possible to pass on image transformation parameters in `nhost.storage.getPublicUrl()`.
 Available parameters:

 - height
 - width
 - blur
-- radius
-- quality

 For instance: